paarthd00/paarthd00/README.md

 ## Beyond Coding
-When I'm not behind the screen, you'll find me exploring trails on backpacking adventures or fueling up at my favorite coffee shop.
-Let's talk tech over a cup sometime!
+When I'm not behind the screen, you'll find me exploring trails on backpacking adventures or fueling up at my favourite coffee shop.
+Let's talk tech over a cup sometime about your next project in need of development!

 You can find me on [LinkedIn](https://www.linkedin.com/in/paarth-dhammi-a59519154/).